SamanthaToet/intro-to-flexdashboard/README.md

 # intro-to-flexdashboard
-Sample dashboard for RLadies Cville Meetup
+Slides and sample dashboard for RLadies Cville Meetup